bluebirz/bluebirz.github.io/_drafts/2025-precommit.md

 pre-commit run -a
 ```

-- Clean pre-commit cache:
-    pre-commit clean

-- Update pre-commit configuration file to the latest repos' versions:
-    pre-commit autoupdate

 ---

 ## Integrated with Github Actions

 We can combine `pre-commit` with Github Actions ([old blog]({% post_url 2025-07-20-try-github-actions %}))
+TODO: this

 ---

 ## Hook types

-We can set a repo to be Github repo or `local`. `local` is great and flexible when we want to run our own scripts.
+We can set a repo to be Github repo or `local`.

 ### Repo hooks

+We just add the config based on the community hooks and it's ready to work for us.

+This is the simple template for repo hooks.

 ``` yaml
 repos: